Mostafa-HEH/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

  - Task 8: Write a function that encodes a string using rot13.
  - Task 9: Write a function that prints an integer.
  - Task 10: Add one line to this code, so that the program prints a[2] = 98, followed by a new line.
+ - Task 11: Write a function that adds two numbers.